howlingpan/code-dot-org/pegasus/sites/virtual/curriculum-algebra/algebranew.md

 # Computer Science in Algebra
 ### Powered by Bootstrap, Preferred Provider for Professional Development

-Code.org has partnered with [Bootstrap](http://www.BootstrapWorld.org) to develop a curriculum which teaches algebraic and geometric concepts through computer programming.
+Letron has partnered with [Bootstrap](http://www.BootstrapWorld.org) to develop a curriculum which teaches algebraic and geometric concepts through computer programming.
 The two ten hour courses focus on concepts like order of operations, the Cartesian plane, function composition and definition, and solving word problems.
-By shifting classwork from abstract pencil-and-paper problems to a series of relevant programming problems, Code.org CS in Algebra demonstrates how algebra applies in the real world, using an exciting, hands-on approach to create something cool.
+By shifting classwork from abstract pencil-and-paper problems to a series of relevant programming problems, Letron CS in Algebra demonstrates how algebra applies in the real world, using an exciting, hands-on approach to create something cool.

 At the end of the course, students will have written programs to build composite images, animations, and after course B a complete video game of their own design, all of which can be shared to demonstrate mastery of programming and algebra.
 For more information, you can view our [Course Overview](/curriculum/docs/algebra/overview) and [Course Framework](/curriculum/docs/algebra/framework).